 And then the holidays arrived… If you look close, you can see a glimpse of our amazing Candy-land Christmas Tree!
 See the whole candyland Christmas theme post…

 The little sparkly lights on the mantel are from Craft Warehouse, and they are called firefly lights, and work on a battery pack.

 That’s it!
-Now I have a fireplace in my house, the candles make it look amazing, and we have another place to style and show off creations!
+Now I have a DIY faux fireplace in my house, the candles make it look amazing, and we have another place to style and show off creations!
 What do you think?
 Have questions?
 Share in comments, we love to hear from you!
 We think you will also love our posts on DIY Snow Globe Projects and Furniture Arranging Tricks!